 Individual classes, clubs and teams engage students in personal outreach with direct service, for which they do not get paid, to meet a genuine social need in our community.
 Individuals may also engage in outreach projects with other organizations, such as, scout troops, churches or various social service agencies in the community.
-(See our Christian Service Links).
-These experiences may require one time participation or long-term volunteering.
-Outreach projects are encouraged (although not required) to contain a Christian Service-Learning component that shows meaningful connections between the students’ charitable acts and a given class’ studies or club/team activities.
+(Download x2vol’s FREE APP to look up non-profit agencies or Go to Quicklinks >> Family Connection >> x2vol).
+These experiences may require one-time participation or long-term volunteering.
+Outreach projects are encouraged (although not mandatory) to contain a Christian Service-Learning component that shows meaningful connections between the students’ charitable acts and a given class’ studies or club/team activities.

-Lasallian Youth is a worldwide movement in Lasallian schools and other educational works to continue the charism of St. John Baptist de La Salle and promote the tenets of faith, service, community and social justice education among the student body and within the broader community.
+Lasallian Youth is a worldwide movement in Lasallian schools and other educational works to continue the charism of St. John Baptist de La Salle and promote the tenets of faith, service, community, and social justice education among the student body and within the broader community.

 At Christian Brothers High School in Sacramento, Lasallian Youth engages in various service projects with Oak Ridge Elementary School including:

 Students engage in bi-weekly tutoring after school.
 Days and times vary from year to year, so check in with the moderators of Lasallian Youth for details.